-Master of Arts (M.A.)
+Master of Arts in counseling

-- Clinical Mental Health (CMHC): Admits in F, W, and SS
+- Clinical Mental Health

-- Clinical Rehabilitation Counseling (CRC): Admits in F
+- Clinical Rehabilitation

 Students are required to maintain an overall GPA of 3.0 throughout the program classes and practicum experience, with no more than one grade of C+ or lower.
 Students who earn a second C will not be permitted to continue in the program.
 Grades of B- and lower, or patterns of grades only in the B range, are of concern, and intervention may be warranted.
 Grades reflect content mastery and affect how well students perform on the national exam.